aswain009/java-oop-class-notes/final-exam.md

 1) just call the super class (FltSeatDecorator) and do your modifications locally

 ### Stacks problem
-1) Desc: The given problem is about balancing parentheses, obv you have to make sure each parentheses has it's open and respective closed parentheses.
+1) description: The given problem is about balancing parentheses, obviously you have to make sure each parentheses has its open and respective closed parentheses.
 2) Example: "[{}], {}, ([{}])" are balanced, [{}, {, ({) are NOT
 3) Using a stack you need to check if a particular string is balanced or not.
 Return a true or false.
 4) tips: perhaps a string of opening strings, like {({